cp-daniel-mccoy/thoth/devmode-readme.md

 ***Step 3 - Start Dockers:***

 Note: On some versions of npm the run dev script in the root folder does not fire up the docker containers in the server folder.
 Try ```npm run dev``` from the project root and if you see errors during the process you may have to start some of the dockers manually.
 I recommend using terminal tabs if available.
+After you do this once you should just be able to run step 4 as normal.

 From root of project: